terryma/snoocore/listings.md

 > Many endpoints on reddit use the same protocol for controlling pagination and filtering.
 These endpoints are called Listings and share five common parameters: after / before, limit, count, and show.

-Along side the basic HTTP verbs that you can use to call reddit endpoints (See [Basic Usage](basicUsage.html)).
-The listing helper can also be used for endpoints that are listings.
+Along side the basic HTTP verbs to call the reddit API (See [Basic Usage](basicUsage.html)), there is a `.listing` helper for endpoints that return listings.

 Quick Example ([GET /r/hot](http://www.reddit.com/dev/api#GET_hot)):